 Influenza viruses cause the flu, an infectious respiratory disease.
 There is no cure, but most people usually get better on their own.
 Natural treatments can help ease symptoms and reduce recovery time at home.

-Antiviral medications may also reduce the severity of symptoms and speed up the recovery process by a day or two.
+Antiviral medications may also reduce the severity of symptoms and speed up the recovery process by a

 This article discusses several natural flu remedies and highlights those that children and women who are pregnant or breastfeeding should avoid.
 The article also indicates when to see a doctor.

 There are various types of influenza, including A and B, which are the most common.

 A few natural remedies that researchers have shown may be effective include:

 People can hydrate by eating certain foods and drinking plenty of clear liquids, such as water or drinks with electrolytes.

 Learn about what foods to eat to stay hydrated here.

 Only use sterile, filtered, or treated water for nasal rinses to avoid the risk of infection.